The Richter Group spent HUF 40.5 billion on research and development in 2018, which amounts to 9.1 per cent of its consolidated sales revenue.

 Our original drug research traditionally concentrates on discovering and developing effective drugs to combat diseases of the central nervous system, focusing on the development of compounds for the treatment of cognitive disorders, autism, migraine and obesity.
 The most promising result of our original research is the antipsychotic drug Cariprazine developed for the treatment of schizophrenia and bipolar maniac disorder which was launched, after FDA approval in September 2015, in the US in March 2016.
 Cariprazine is currently under development by Richter in the EU for the treatment of schizophrenia and for the treatment of schizophrenia with predominant negative symptoms.
 Meanwhile, other ongoing clinical developments of cariprazine are being managed by Allergan and Richter for bipolar depression and as adjunctive therapy for major depressive disorder in the US and Mitsubishi-Tanabe Pharma Corporation is developing cariprazine for the treatment of schizophrenia in Japan and in other Asian countries.

-At the end of 2016, besides cariprazine the Company has a research portfolio of 10 ongoing projects, two of which are in their early clinical phase.
-The remainder are in the preclinical research phase.
+At the end of 2018, besides cariprazine the Company has a research portfolio of 14 ongoing projects, two of which are in their early clinical phase.
+The remainder are in preclinical research and development phase.